xone4/NexusAI-Cognitive-Lab/README.md

 ## The Agent 2.0 Architecture

-NexusAI now embodies the principles of "Deep Agents," moving beyond the shallow, stateless loops of Agent 1.0.
+NexusAI embodies the principles of "Deep Agents," moving beyond the shallow, stateless loops of Agent 1.0.
 This new architecture is designed for complex, multi-step tasks that require planning, context retention, and specialized execution.
+Its design acknowledges key challenges like the potential for an orchestrator bottleneck and the difficulty of objective evaluation, which future phases aim to solve.

 ### The Four Pillars